Deadpool (video game): Reception

 High Moon Studios showed an early demo of the video game to journalists at Gamescom 2012, where the game earned a nomination for Best of Show.
-Several sites wrote positive impression of the demo that was shown at Gamescom and the Electronic Entertainment Expo (E3), also including Joystiq and GameSpot.
+Several sites wrote positive impressions of the demo that was shown at Gamescom and the Electronic Entertainment Expo (E3), including Joystiq and GameSpot.

 Deadpool received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
-Critics praised the humor, the original story, and the keeping true to the comics, but criticized the repetitive gameplay, controls and combat.
+Critics praised the humor, the original story, and faithfulness to the comics, but criticized the controls, combat, and repetitive gameplay.

-411Mania gave the Xbox 360 version a score of 7.1 out of 10 and said, "Deadpool isn’t going to win any end of the year awards, but not every game has to.
-There are a couple of points where the game really shines.
-When it strays from the formula of typical 3rd person action games, and wasn’t afraid to make fun of itself or the genre, things were great.
-One part in particular where Deadpool leaves the camera behind and tells you to keep up.
-You use the camera to catch up to him.
-It is a very short segment, and was without consequence, but it strayed from the typical stuff.
-Unfortunately, those points are few and far between.
-While the gameplay can become a bit repetitive, I found myself continuing to play, and enjoying myself enough from the humor in the game".
-GameZone gave the game seven out of ten and called it "a fun little romp.
+411Mania said, "Deadpool isn't going to win any end of the year awards, but not every game has to."
+They appreciated its unique fourth-wall breaking gameplay sequences and humor, but criticized its repetitiveness.
+GameZone called it "a fun little romp.
 If you can tolerate Deadpool's demented humor, you'll find a nice few hours of entertainment within the game".
-The Escapist gave it a score of three-and-a-half stars out of five and said, "Deadpool can be surprisingly fun.
-The combat's well put together and there are some genuinely hilarious moments in the story, but it has its share of controller-throwing difficulty problems and hit-or-miss jokes, many that aren't quite as funny if you play through the game more than once".
-Digital Spy gave the PlayStation 3 version three stars out of five and said it was "far from a bad game, yet the developers' over-reliance on the appeal of the source material means it rarely shoots for the stars".
-However, The Digital Fix gave the Xbox 360 version five out of ten and said it was "Nowhere near as awesome as Deadpool would have you believe".
-Edge gave the same console version three out of ten and said, "while we’ll accept that Deadpool the character is an acquired taste, this is an indisputably poor game, one whose knowing winks and quips come off not as metacommentary but as tacit apologia for its litany of specific failings".
+The Escapist praised the combat system and humor, although claimed "it has its share of controller-throwing difficulty problems and hit-or-miss jokes".
+Digital Spy said it was "far from a bad game, yet the developers' over-reliance on the appeal of the source material means it rarely shoots for the stars".
+However, The Digital Fix said it was "Nowhere near as awesome as Deadpool would have you believe".
+Edge called it "an indisputably poor game, one whose knowing winks and quips come off not as metacommentary but as tacit apologia for its litany of specific failings".